The Particle へ

 Come and sit down here and listen.

-Grammar Note: Although originally へ should not be used to refer to arriving at Point A, in this situation, the speaker is purposely trying to be more polite by coaxing the listener over.
-The expectation isn’t necessarily that the listener sit right next to them, which is why the sentence is not marked as ungrammatical.
+Although originally へ should not be used to refer to arriving at Point A, in this situation, the speaker is purposely trying to be more polite by coaxing the listener over.
+The expectation is not necessarily that the listener sits right next to them, which is why the sentence is not marked as ungrammatical.

 15. 去年イギリス(へ)行きました。オランダ(へ)も行きました。